St George Girls High School

 In October of Year 5, interested parents can obtain an Application package from any government Primary School, Selective School or District Office.
 Alternatively, the application package can be downloaded from the High Performing Students Unit website at:

-Open Day for prospective students and their parents will be held on Tuesday 29 August 2017.
+Open Day for prospective students and their parents will be held on Tuesday 4 September 2018.
 Registration for Open Day is essential.
-Information is listed below.
+Check the website at the end of June for registration instructions.

 Applications open online from the High Performing Students Unit on the 9 October 2018 and close on the 12 November 2018.
 LATE APPLICATIONS ARE NOT ACCEPTED.